dan-choo/tex-file-generator/README.md

 # Tex File Generator

 ## What does it do?
-It basically takes a CSV file of a group of students and creates a a copy of the .tex file and it's corresponding PDF file with the students name and id.
+It basically takes a CSV file of student names and IDs and creates a copy of the .tex file and it's corresponding PDF file with the students name and id on it.

-It then creates two folders: `tex-files\` and `pdf-files\` in whatever directory you're running this script and stores the `.tex` and `.PDF` files in their corresponding folder.
+It also creates two folders: `tex-files\` and `pdf-files\` in whatever directory you're running this script and stores the `.tex` and `.PDF` files in their corresponding folder.

 **NOTE:** I've only tested this on Ubuntu so I don't know how it would work on Windows.
-I think macOS should be fine too though?
+I think macOS should be fine though?

 ## How to use it?
 1. Change `file` to be the name of the CSV file you're opening (make sure it's in the same